jbc-cp/csc202-assignments/projects/4/ass4.md

 the following:

 ```

-IntList # a linked list of integers, used to store lists of line numbers
+IntList # a linked list of integers, used to store the unique line
+        # numbers associated with a particular word in the concordance.

-WordLines # including a word, and a mutable field containing IntList of the lines on which it appears
+WordLines # a non-frozen [mutable] dataclass representing a key-value pair, containing
+ # (1) the key--a word--and
+ # (2) the [meant-to-be-mutated] value associated with that word: an IntList representing
+ #     the line numbers where that word occurs.

-WordLinesList # a linked list of WordLines structures
+WordLinesList # a linked list of WordLines

+HashTable # a non-frozen [mutable] dataclass containing
-HashTable # an array (Python's `List`) of `WordLinesList`s, and a count of
+          # (1) an array (Python's `List`) of `WordLinesList`s, and
- the number of `WordLines`es stored in the hash table.
+          # (2) a count of the number of `WordLines`es stored in the hash table.

 ```

-The HashTable should be mutable.
-The second field of the `WordLines` should be mutable.
-The other structures and fields should not be mutable.
-(Note that most Python type systems are not refined enough to allow mutation only of a single field, so you'll almost certainly have to make the whole `WordLines` class mutable.)
+Note that we have to make 'WordLines' and 'HashTable' mutable (no 'frozen=True').
+However, the only things that your code should actually mutate are the two fields of 'HashTable' and the first field of 'WordLines'.
+(Unfortunately, most Python types systems don't let you declare a specific member of a class as frozen/immutable, so you'll probably have to make the whole dataclass mutable.)

 ### Testable Functions